data-preservation-programs/singularity/docs/cli-reference/datasource/add/hdfs.md

       Enables KERBEROS authentication.
 Specifies the Service Principal Name (SERVICE/FQDN) for the namenode.
 E.g. \"hdfs/namenode.hadoop.docker\"
       for namenode running as service 'hdfs' with FQDN 'namenode.hadoop.docker'.

-   --hdfs-data-transfer-protection
-      Kerberos data transfer protection: authentication|integrity|privacy.

-      Specifies whether or not authentication, data signature integrity checks, and wire encryption is required when communicating the the datanodes.
-Possible values are 'authentication', 'integrity' and 'privacy'.
-Used only with KERBEROS enabled.

-      Examples:
-         | privacy | Ensure authentication, integrity and encryption enabled.

 OPTIONS: